 The Obliquity Cycle (Axial Tilt)

-The Axial Tilt, or obliquity, varies to the plane of the earth orbit.
+The Axial Tilt, or obliquity, varies to the plane of the Earth's orbit.
 This tilt, typically around 23 1/2 degrees can vary between 22 and 24 1/2 degrees.
 That means it can change up to 2.5 degrees over a period of 41,000 years.
 Increased obliquity can cause summers to be warmer and winters to be colder.

 So when our orbit is elliptical and our northern hemisphere, which is mostly land mass is tilted toward the sun, we can melt our way out of an ice age pretty fast in fact it only takes a few thousand years.
-As we attain a more circular orbit and the combined effects of the tilt and wobble work together in their natural cycles the earth has a chance to cool again and we go back into an ice age.
+As we attain a more circular orbit and the combined effects of the tilt and wobble work together in their natural cycles the Earth has a chance to cool again and we go back into an ice age.

 Inversely, decreased obliquity can cause cooler summers that in combination with other factors can help push the climate system into ice ages, when the this cycle is favorable for that condition.

 We are currently in a decreasing phase, which under normal circumstances, without the excess GHG’s, would cool the climate system.

 The Precession Cycle (Wobble)

 Next is precession, or wobble.
 This cycle occurs every 26,000 years.
 This gyroscopic wobble of the earths axis is driven by tidal forces which are influenced by our sun and moon.
 The Earth is actually not perfectly round so the gravitational pull tugs the axis over time creating the wobble cycle.
 Now there's a technical term for you.

 This wobble can cause a difference in the types of seasons one polar hemisphere will experience over the other.
 The hemisphere at perihelion (closest to the sun) will enjoy an increase in summer solar radiation but a cooler winter, while the opposite hemisphere will have a warmer winter and a cooler summer.